 The Third and Fourth Doctors typically traveled with one or two companions, but Davison was often saddled with three; as a result, the Fifth Doctor's TARDIS has long been labeled "crowded."
-But the notion of a "crowded TARDIS" misses the point: in Davison's case, it's not the amount of baggage that's the problem -- it's the contents.
-If you watch First Doctor William Hartnell, sparring and conspiring with the marvelous William Russell, Jacqueline Hill and Maureen O'Brien in a good Who adventure like "The Rescue," "The Romans" or "The Web Planet" (or a great one like "The Crusade"), then flip over to see Davison being fed crumbs by the likes of Sarah Sutton, Matthew Waterhouse, Janet Fielding and Mark Strickson, you might well want to impale yourself.
-Davison's companions were substandard; his TARDIS felt crowded because his companions were mostly clutter.
-Yet ironically, given that producer John Nathan-Turner and his script editors couldn't devise and cast one truly great companion for the Fifth Doctor in three years, it's probably just as well that they had three of them running around at a time; at least it improved the odds that someone would throw Davison a decent line reading, give him something unexpected to respond to.
+But the notion of a "crowded TARDIS" misses the point.
+Doctor Who began, after all, with four aboard the TARDIS, and certainly, if you watch First Doctor William Hartnell, sparring and conspiring with the marvelous William Russell, Jacqueline Hill and Maureen O'Brien in a good adventure like "The Rescue," "The Romans" or "The Web Planet" (or a great one like "The Crusade"), you're unlikely to view the TARDIS as "crowded."
+In Davison's case, it's not the amount of baggage that's the problem -- it's the contents.
+His companions were a scrappy lot; not that they were, overall, an untalented bunch -- but each came with his or her issues.

 Fanboy-turned-actor Waterhouse was a limited talent -- that's probably putting it kindly.
 But as math genius Adric, he has a charming presence in "Black Orchid" and does creditable work in "Castrovalva" and "Earthshock"; his rawness, his real-life desperation to please, is used to good effect.
 If he's better with Davison than with Fourth Doctor Tom Baker (and he is, by far), that seems to be about him slowly learning his craft.
 There are some Baker serials like "Warriors Gate" where Waterhouse doesn't give one convincing line reading: even something as basic as pointing and going "look!" seems beyond him.
 On the other hand, Adric and the Fifth Doctor have one scene in "Earthshock" -- in which they come to an understanding after a fight -- that's warm and surprisingly well-played by Waterhouse: his reactions seem sharp, and he holds his own.
 I watch that scene, and my sanity takes a backseat; I start to think that Waterhouse, of all people, was Davison's best companion.
 (I soon come to my senses: he wasn't.)
 Regardless, of the Davison serials, it's really only in "Kinda" that Waterhouse's limited acting skills drag the show down; mostly he suffers because the writers don't have a clue what to do with him.
 He could be an energetic, capable, attentive pupil -- as in the bomb-defusing scene in "Earthshock" -- but too often, he's simply there to sulk.